tmysoft/tmy-wordpress/src/readme.txt

 == Installation ==

 1. Install and Activate "TMY Globalization" from Plugin directory.
-1. Setup the plugin from Settings-> TMY Setup.
+1. Setup the plugin from TMY Globalization -> TMY Setup.

 More information at [TMY Plugin for Wordpress Getting Started & FAQ](https://github.com/tmysoft/tmy-wordpress)